Alicia's Day

 ESL Past Simple Game - Grammar and Speaking: Forming Sentences, True or False, Asking Questions, Guessing - Group Work

-Here is a light-hearted past simple true or false guessing game that helps students practice past simple affirmative and negative statements, questions and verb forms.
-In groups, students take turns...
+Here is a light-hearted past simple true or false guessing game that helps students practice past simple affirmative and negative statements using common time expressions and verbs.
+In groups, students...

-ESL Past Simple Game - Grammar and Speaking: Forming Sentences from Prompts, True or False, Asking Questions, Guessing - Group Work Here is a light-hearted past simple true or false guessing game that helps students practice past simple affirmative and negative statements, questions and verb forms.
+ESL Past Simple Game - Grammar and Speaking: Forming Sentences from Prompts, True or False, Asking Questions, Guessing - Group Work Here is a light-hearted past simple true or false guessing game that helps students practice past simple affirmative and negative statements using common time expressions and verbs.
 In groups, students take turns picking up a time expression card and a verb card and making a true or false affirmative or negative past simple statement about something they did or didn't do in the past using the words on the cards.
-Next, the other students ask past simple questions to help them decide whether the student is telling the truth or not.
-After asking a few questions, the other students say if they think the student is telling the truth or lying.
-The student then reveals the answer.
+Next, the other students ask three past simple questions to help them decide whether the student is telling the truth or not.
+The other students then say if they think the student is telling the truth or lying, and the student reveals the answer.
 Students who guessed correctly each score one point.
 The student with the most points at the end of the game wins. show less

 Words to Sentences